RahulM1305/RahulM1305/README.md

 # 💫 About Me:
 Hi there!
-I'm Rahul Mishra, a 3rd Year Computer Science student passionate about Web Development.
+I'm Rahul Mishra, a 3rd Year student passionate about Web Development.
 Currently pursuing my Computer Science and Engineering at MVJ College of Engineering,.<br><br>🌱 I’m currently learning: NodeJs and MongoDB<br>

 ## 🌐 Socials: